 The inside of the headcase is custom designed to precisely fit the shape of each patient’s head based on an accurate 3D scan.
 The outside is shaped to precisely couple to a medical device, such as an MRI scanner or radiotherapy machine.

-Custom-designed cases provide excellent comfort while eliminating motion and precisely positioning the patient inside the medical device.
+Custom-designing headcases for each subject provides excellent comfort while preventing motion and precisely positioning the patient inside the medical device.

 PhD in Vision Science from UC Berkeley, James has made groundbreaking contributions in visualization and instrumentation of functional MRI.
 As CEO of Caseforge he leads development and commercialization efforts.

-MBA candidate at the Haas School of Business and BA in Molecular Cell Biology from UC Berkeley, Young brings experience in commercializing new drug products, strategic planning, and business development.
-As COO of CaseForge he leads the business operations at the company.
+MBA from Haas School of Business and BA in Molecular Cell Biology from UC Berkeley, Young brings experience in commercializing new drug products, strategic planning, and business development.
+As COO he leads the business operations at Caseforge.